sanbee/fussy/FussySyntax.md

 The print statement takes a comma separated list of objects to be printed.
 These objects can be quoted-strings, variables, constants, condition statements or user defined function names.
 The list can consist of any number of objects and is terminated by a semi-colon.
 The format in which the numeric values are printed is defined by the format modifier associated with the values (see Section [Formatting](#formatting)).
 All escaped-characters used in C-styled printing have the same effect as in the output of the C-styled printf statement.

+## Printn statement ##

+The printn statement is same as the print statement, execpt that this will print a NEWLINE at the end of the list of objects to be printed.

 ## Formatting ##

 Values can be formatted for printing in a variety of ways.
 The format in which a variable is printed is associated with the variable and consists of a printf styled formatting string (with extensions for specifying the units of the numerical values as well).
 E.g., if `x=75pm10`, by default `x` will be printed using the `'%10.5f'` format.
 The default print format can be modified using the '.' operator on a variable.
 E.g., one can fix the default print format of `x` to `'%5.2f'` by `x.=%5.2f`.